 At FieldHaven, it isn’t just about adoptions.
 Our goal is to enhance the lives of cats and their owners and caregivers by offering programs to Lincoln and surrounding communities that fulfill their needs.

 Supporters who donate a minimum of $15 per month to FieldHaven become cherished members of Champy’s Champions.
-Members receive an informative and fun monthly mailing from Champy, FieldHaven’s blind spokescat, along with information on an adoptable cat or kitten.
+Members receive an informative, fun monthly mailing from Champy, FieldHaven’s blind spokescat, with a featured adoptable cat or kitten.

-Experienced, on-hand volunteer and staff field questions on behavior, medical assessment, feral cats, and much more with the goal to find a solution for every cat in need.
+Experienced, on-hand volunteers and staff field questions on behavior, medical assessment, feral cats, and much more with the goal to find a solution for every cat in need.

 Thanks to FieldHaven’s foster families virtually expanding the capacity of our shelter, more kittens and cats can find their forever homes.

-PCAS, San Francisco SPCA, Humane Society of Silicon Valley, Yuba County Animal Care Services, ASPCA and The Million Cat Challenge are all part of FieldHaven’s collaborative efforts to increase adoption opportunities and reduce euthanasia in shelters.
+Placer County Animal Services (PCAS), San Francisco SPCA, Humane Society of Silicon Valley, Yuba County Animal Care Services, the City of Marysville, ASPCA, and The Million Cat Challenge are all part of FieldHaven’s collaborative efforts to increase adoption opportunities and reduce euthanasia in shelters.

 FieldHaven also plays an integral role in the Lincoln community.
-In fact, the FieldHaven Marketplace thrift shop is located right downtown.
-Voted the #1 Thrift Store in Lincoln, the volunteer-run store exists to benefit FieldHaven Feline Center.
+The FieldHaven Marketplace thrift shop is located right downtown on 454 F Street, Lincoln, CA. Voted the #1 Thrift Store in Lincoln, the volunteer-run store exists to benefit FieldHaven Feline Center.
 At Champy’s Catfé inside the Marketplace, shoppers sip coffee in the company of some of our wonderful adoptable felines.